- Media activist, film producer, and former college professor

 - Developed the TV version of far-left Amy Goodman’s Democracy Now! for Deep Dish TV

-Halleck’s leftwing media activism was supported by many grants from such sources as the New York State Council on the Arts (1972, 1973, 1976, 1978-89, and 1999); the National Endowment for the Arts (1975, 1989); the Corporation for Public Broadcasting (1982); the New York Council on the Humanities (1984, 1986); the Rockefeller Media Arts Fellowship (1987, 1990); the Guggenheim Fellowship (1989); and the Soros Documentary Fund (1996), funded by international financier George Soros.
+Over the years, Halleck’s left-wing media activities have been supported by numerous grants from such sources as the New York State Council on the Arts (1972, 1973, 1976, 1978-89, and 1999); the National Endowment for the Arts (1975, 1989); the Corporation for Public Broadcasting (1982); the New York Council on the Humanities (1984, 1986); the Rockefeller Media Arts Fellowship (1987, 1990); the Guggenheim Fellowship (1989); and the Soros Documentary Fund (1996), funded by international financier George Soros.

 In addition to her film-making and instructional activities, Halleck has served as a trustee of such entities as the American Film Institute, Women Make Movies, and the Instructional Telecommunications Foundation.